xmtrinidad/DigitalOcean-Walkthrough/README.md

 7. Open HeidiSQL (or whatever client you're using) and connect to your VPS

-8. Once you're connect, go to File > **Run SQL File...** and open the file you exported from phpMyAdmin
+8. Once you're connected, go to File > **Run SQL File...** and open the file you exported from phpMyAdmin

 9. Press **F5** or click the **Refresh** button to refresh the database.
 Your project's database should now be imported.